DFE-Digital/teaching-vacancies-design-history/app/posts/2021-03-15-application-journey-round-1.md

     href: https://drive.google.com/file/d/10aJNz49xreH9N0uZxGm0DvgedVSEGjEc/view?usp=sharing
   - text: Relevant information
     href: https://drive.google.com/file/d/1zfGxUfzMW_loV8sY_1HNOyDHHTbbIump/view?usp=sharing
+tags:
+  - searching_for_a_job
 ---

 In October 2020, an application discovery research study took place to uncover how we might increase the quantity and quality of applications for teaching roles through the Teaching Vacancies service.
 The study highlighted the need for a standardised application form.
 Research with users informed two MVP application prototypes: an application form for jobseekers and an application tracking system for hiring staff.
 These prototypes were tested and iterated three times.
 Following this, the MVP was defined and development started.

 ## About this work